Ochola Ogaye Mak'Anyengo

-Ochola Ogaye Mak'Anyengo, also known as George Philip Ochola (1930–1990) was a Kenyan trade unionist and Member of Parliament for Ndhiwa, South Nyanza, Kenya.
+Ochola Ogaye Mak'Anyengo, also known as George Philip Ochola (1930–1990) was a Kenyan trade unionist and Member of Parliament for Ndhiwa Constituency in South Nyanza District.
 He was involved in the fight for Kenya's independence and was a beneficiary of the Mboya-Kennedy airlifts.

 Early life and education

 George Philip Ochola (later known as Ochola Ogaye Mak’Anyengo) was born in 1930 in South Nyanza, Kenya Colony, to Yohana Anyengo, a Licensed Minister in the Seventh-day Adventist Church - Ranen Field and Rael Ogondi.
 He completed his primary school education at Kamagambo Mission School and high school at Kisii Secondary School.
 Ochola first worked as a teacher before he worked as a freight dispatcher with the East African Railway and Harbour Administration.
 He left this job because of its low pay - 330 shillings a month.
 He then became a pump service and retail clerk with Kenya Shell Oil Company Ltd. He was then selected for a management trainee course at Kenya Shell Oil Company Ltd in 1954 in Nairobi.

 Ochola was a beneficiary of the Mboya-Kennedy Airlifts.
 This was an initiative thought of by Tom Mboya and William X. Scheinman in order to address the colossal educational challenges facing Kenya.
 Kenya was agitating for independence from Britain but was plagued by a severe shortfall of African human capital.
 Opportunities for further education after high school for Africans were severely limited.
 The colonial government had feared that if a critical mass of educated Africans existed, they would demand greater participation in their own governance.
 Through the airlift program, several hundred Kenyans and other East Africans obtained scholarships to study in the United States of America with the support of John F. Kennedy, the African American Students Foundation (AASF) and prominent African Americans including Harry Belafonte, Jackie Robinson, Sidney Poitier and Martin Luther King Jr. Ochola had been elected as the Secretary General of the newly formed Petroleum and Oil workers Union and therefore had to negotiate labour contracts with international oil companies.
 This was a major challenge for him given his lack of experience and further education.
 Tom Mboya encouraged him to apply for the airlift program.
 Like many of the applicants for the airlift program, Ochola had to apply to several colleges and universities before he finally got accepted by the University of Chicago.
 He attended the African Labour College in Kampala for a preparatory course before flying to Chicago.
 Supported by the American Federation of Labor and Congress of Industrial Organisations (AFL-CIO), he obtained a diploma in Industrial Labour Relations from the University of Chicago.
 While he was studying there, the local branch of the Oil, Chemical and Atomic workers Union helped him find part time work at the Corn Products Refining Company in Summit, Illinois, to pay for his upkeep.